Exact Minimax Optimality of Spectral Methods in Phase Synchronization and Orthogonal Group Synchronization: Phase Synchronization

-with probability at least $1-4n^{-10}$. \end{proposition}
+with probability at least $1-3n^{-10}$. \end{proposition}

 Proposition \ref{prop:eigenvector_perturbation} shows that $u$ is well-approximated by its first-order approximation $\tilde u$ (up to a phase) with an approximation error that is at most in the order of $(\sigma^2+\sigma)/np$.
-Note that we can show $\inf_{b\in\mathc_1}\norm{u-u^*b}$ is in an order of $\sigma/\sqrt{np}$ by using Davis-Kahan Theorem.
-This is much larger than the upper bound derived in Proposition \ref{prop:eigenvector_perturbation}, especially when $np/\sigma^2$ is large.
-As a result, $\tilde u$ provides a precise characterization of $u$ with a negligible $\ell_2$ error.
+Note that we can show $\inf_{b\in\mathc_1}\norm{u-u^*b}$ is of order $\sigma/\sqrt{np}$ by using Davis-Kahan Theorem.
+This is much larger than the upper bound derived in Proposition \ref{prop:eigenvector_perturbation}, particularly when $np/\sigma^2$ is large.
+As a result, $\tilde u$ provides a precise characterization of $u$ with negligible $\ell_2$ error.